coin-test/coin-test/README.md

         else:
             return []
 ```

-To run the backtest, create a portfolio with starting values of
-assets and call the `run` method.
-This package supports multiple strategies,
-and further customization, see our user guide and docs for more advanced features.
+To run the backtest, create a portfolio with starting values of assets and call the `run` method.
+This package supports testing multiple strategies at once.
+See our [user guide in docs](https://coin-test.github.io/coin-test/) for more advanced features and customization options.

 ```python
 # Package the strategies before backtesting